Tiffaniyuki/tiffaniyuki/README.md

 - 📫 How to reach me **Tiffaniyrojas@gmail.com**

 - ⚡ Fun fact **I have a big German Shepherd that is allergic to everything!**

+- 🎓 Graduated from Los Angeles Mission College with an Associate of Science in Full Stack Development.
+Currently finishing my Bachelor’s in Computer Science.

+- 🏅  Received a Certificate of Achievement in Full Stack Development

 <h3 align="left">Connect with me:</h3>
 <p align="left">